sisl/ROSOccupancyGridPrediction/README.md

   ```bash
   rosparam set use_sim_time True
   ```
 3. In the same terminal, launch the node.
-Pick the right launch file depending if you are doing reference using Tensorflow or LibTorch.
+Pick the right launch file depending if you are doing inference using Tensorflow or LibTorch.

   ```bash
   roslaunch lidar_pkg Lidar_stack_with_tensorflow.launch or roslaunch lidar_pkg Lidar_stack_with_torch.launch